 In the fall of 2005, Steuben County released its first GIS website — which is now useable on mobile devices — and has continued to increase the data layers and ease of use on the Internet.
 Also in 2005, the County participated in the Indiana Map project.
 In the springtime of 2007, Schneider Corp. revised its website to a more user-friendly version with easier search functions and expanded data-finding options.
 Since then, zoning classifications, the Surveyor's section corner tie cards, lakes, schools, voter information, and other info has been added.
 The County continues to partner with the State Geographic Information Officer and the Indiana Geographic Information Council, especially in regards to Indiana's ongoing Orthophotography/LIDAR Initiative.

 There are numerous data layers available and expandable within the legend on the left of the county's Beacon GIS online map, linked above.
-Since the initial 7 data layers were developed, many new layers have been added and new data layers and sources are created each day.
-As requests for data come to the GIS Office, many of those layers generally end up on the website.
+Since the initial 7 data layers were developed, many new layers have been added.
+As requests for data come to the GIS Office, some relevant layers might be added to the website.
 Steuben County and other Indiana counties share GIS data with the IndianaMAP website, brought to you by Indiana University Bloomington, the Indiana Geographic Information Council (IGIC), the Indiana Geological Survey (IGS), and the state's Geographic Information Officer.